expectedparrot/edsl/docs/colab_notebooks.rst

 ^^^^^^^^^^^^^^^^^^^^

-Run the following code to see the names of all the files in a Google Drive folder (note that you will need to replace the path with the path to your own folder, and you may need to adjust the path to match the structure of your Google Drive):
+Run the following code to see the names of all the files in a Google Drive folder

+Note that you will need to replace the path with the path to your own folder, and you may need to adjust the path to match the structure of your Google Drive
+(e.g., here the default Google Drive folder name "Colab Notebooks" has been changed to "ColabNotebooks" for convenience in specifying the path):

 .. code:: python